hyperledger/indy-hipe/text/0025-indy-docs-framework/README.md

 Readthedocs includes the ability to add additional versions for each of the projects.
 To build documentation for a different version of any Indy repo, we just need to specify which versions to display on indy.readthedocs.io.

 ### Implementation of a Multiproject Sidebar
+[sidebar]: #sidebar
 There have been a couple design decisions that have given me pause.
 One of those has been the method of building our multi-repository sidebar on http://indy.readthedocs.io.

-While readthedocs supports subprojects, it does not automatically make a shared menu for the projects.
-I created a separate config file named [remote_conf.py](https://github.com/michaeldboyd/indy-docs-conf/blob/master/remote_conf.py) to define a global sidebar that includes links to all the repositories.
+While readthedocs supports subprojects, it does not automatically make a shared menu for the projects. we created a separate config file named [remote_conf.py](https://github.com/michaeldboyd/indy-docs-conf/blob/master/remote_conf.py) to define a global sidebar that includes links to all the repositories.

 To make sure that each project includes the global sidebar on readthedocs, each repo's conf.py file has a couple lines to import the remote_conf.py file from github and build the sidebar during the sphinx build.